 Dissertation, University Erlangen-Nuremberg, Published as book in the series “Springer Theses” in 2019

-See Short CV of Prof. Willomitzer>> for a list of given invited talks.
+See Short CV of Prof. Willomitzer>> for more videos of invited talks.

-See Publications>> and ‘Research’-section for more talk recordings.
+See also Publications>> and ‘Research’-section for recordings of contributed talks.

 Click here to learn about the 3DIM Lab in the news.